Smart Choices For An Energy Efficient Modular Building

 High-Efficiency HVAC – The heating, ventilation and air conditioning systems will be big contributors to the energy efficiency of your modular building.
 Having regular Classic Air Conditioning and Heating Services done to the unit and constant change of HVAC filters will help to save money.
 Something as simple as a programmable thermostat allows you to save on heating and cooling costs after-hours or on the weekends.

 Roofing Color – You might not give much thought to roofing color, beyond what looks aesthetically pleasing, but the colors you choose can affect the temperature inside your building.
 In warmer climates, roofing that is gray or contains flecks of white can reflect heat and prevent absorption.
 In colder climates, dark roofs will help snow melt faster and absorb heat.
+Avail the services of Aurora commercial roof replacement for more advice and perks.

 Want to take energy efficient roofing even further?
 Modular buildings can be constructed with solar panels which produce their own energy for electricity or heating.
 For more information call Northwest Roof Maintenance and Repair Services for Vancouver.